i-doit/knowledge-base/docs/en/i-doit-add-ons/checkmk2/index.md

 -   Password and username must be specified (i-doit config)
 -   Filtering on attributes of category Check\_MK (host) generates SQL error and list view does not work anymore
 -   Dynamic host tag “Location” cannot be set globally
--   CheckMK 2 Plugin Pull: Validation errors in dialog related properties
+-   Checkmk 2 Plugin Pull: Validation errors in dialog related properties
 -   The live status configuration is not optional
 -   Checkmk responded with an error message: Check\_MK exception: Invalid key(s): hostname
 -   Check\_MK 2: Error Message strlen() expects parameter 1 to be string, null given